P&ID Drawing Guide

 Save and Export

-After it's done, you can right click on your mouse and choose "fit to drawing", which can make the page size perfectly fit your drawing.
+After it's done, you can right click on your mouse and choose fit to drawing.

 Since others may not have Edraw, you might need to export the document to other formats so that other people can open.
 Click File tab, and go to Export & Send.
 There are many formats available including PDF, Word, Html, Visio, PPT, BMP, EMF, PNG, JPG and much more.